antrea-io/theia/snowflake/README.md

 # Theia with Snowflake

-We are introducing the ability to use Snowflake as the storage and compute platform for Theia.
+We are introducing the ability to use Snowflake as the storage and computing platform for Theia.
 When using Snowflake, it is no longer necessary to run ClickHouse DB (flow records are stored in a Snowflake database) or Spark (flow processing is done by Snowflake virtual warehouses).
 Using Snowflake for Theia